 “Our wand maker was injured during an assassination attempt, if she dies it would be a huge step in the wrong direction for us and we have recently discovered our American counterparts have... had difficulties.”

-“Oh have some patients!”
+“Oh have some patience!”
 She snapped back before she could stop herself and Akrahn raised his thick eyebrows as she turned to face him.
 “You and your men are armed and alive aren’t they?
+Which in itself is a miracle after that stunt you pulled to kill the Minister.
 Reinforcements will come and as soon as they do we will plan our next move but until then you are just going to have to wait.”

 The two of them stared at each other, each of them trying to unnerve the other.
 “I vill give you von more day but after that, I take back control and I vill be sure to send Selvyn a clear message of vat happens ven he treats me like a pawn in his little game.”
 And Akrahn left back towards the campsite.

 It seemed to take several minutes before Cecilia noticed she was breathing heavily and was hotly flushed despite the weather.
 She sat by a nearby tree and once again closed her eyes, again loosing herself in her thoughts.
 There was a sudden vibration from underneath her arm and she tore open the book.
 She stopped at the page that was vibrating violently and, taping the page with her wand, muttered “Magic is might.”

 Immediately, words began to scribble themselves in Selwyn’s cramped handwriting onto the page forming into his message.

 Felicia will live.
 Just heard from Cade and Morgana.
 They will join you shortly.